-Bachelor of science in electrical engineering
+Bachelor of science in Electrical Engineering

 How to apply

-– Select “North Puget Sound at Everett” as your campus and “Elect Eng” as your academic interest.
+1. APPLY using the Transfer Student Application.
+Select “North Puget Sound in Everett” as your campus and “Elect Eng” as your academic interest.

 915 N. Broadway

-Everett, WA 98201
+Everett, WA 98201-1390

-General Timeline for WSU in Everett:
+General Timeline for EE Everett:

-- Priority will be given to applicants who have submitted all required application material (including official transcripts) by April 15.
+- Priority will be given to applicants who have submitted all required application material (including official transcripts) by January 31

-- Notification of admission decisions (for those received) May 15.
+- Notification of Admission Decisions (for those received) May 15

-- Respond to offers of admission by June 1.
+- Respond to offers of admission by June 1

-- Admission will continue until all seats for the program are filled.
+- Admission will continue until all seats for the program are filled

 There are scholarships available for WSU Everett Electrical Engineering students.
 No application is necessary for these departmental scholarships.
 If you are offered a spot in the program, eligibility for these scholarships will be determined based on transfer GPA in the major related courses.
 Students will be notified of their scholarship awards and conditions to receive the award.